aklesky/node-workspace/packages/vite-react-ssr-plugin/README.md

 # Vite React Server Side Plugin

-A Plugin for Vite to enable Server Side Rendering for React with Pipeable Streams.
+A Plugin for Vite to enable Server Side Rendering for React with Pipeable Stream.

 ## Installation